Skip to main content

 For boolean flags, you can use the enabled? convenience method:

 Feature flags don't have to return just true or false.
-You can get other data types using get:

 Context